-The event takes place in the Royal Botanic Garden; you can reach the facilities using the city's public transportation.
+The event takes place at the Royal Botanic Garden; you can reach the facilities using the city's public transportation.
 The nearest bus stop, called Royal Botanic Garden, is only a 7-minute walk away.

 How to buy tickets

-6. Hot chocolate and giant marshmallows at The Marshmallow Lady
+9. Hot Chocolate and Giant Marshmallows at The Marshmallow Lady

-Marshmallow Lady is an adorable cafe in Edinburgh that you can't miss.
-Their specialty is their giant, crazy marshmallows served in extravagant hot chocolate cups.
+The Marshmallow Lady is an adorable Edinburgh cafe that you can't miss.
+Their specialty is their giant, crazy marshmallows served in quirky hot chocolate cups.

 You can buy to go or sit in the establishment if you can find a table - a social media photo is a must before you take your first sip!

 - Address and directions: Located at 14 Rodney Street in Mansfield Traquair, the cafe is very close to the Royal Botanic Gardens, so you can combine your visit to the Marshmallow Lady with a trip to the Park of Lights.